Everyone wants a beautiful home.

 That’s why we’ve put together a definitive guide on choosing the right siding for your home.
-In this guide, we compare the benefits and costs between fiber cement panels, also called Hardiplank vs vinyl siding.
-It’s important to consider the appearance and aesthetics, the maintenance, the impact for home resale and the cost for both types of siding.
+In this guide, we compare the benefits and costs of fiber cement panels, also called Hardiplank vs vinyl siding.
+It’s important to consider the appearance and aesthetics, the maintenance, the impact for home resale, and the cost for both types of siding.
 In the end, we want you to feel confident about choosing the best siding for your home.

 Fiber Cement Siding

 Fiber Cement Siding is often called “Hardiplank” or even “Hardie board” named from the most popular brand of fiber cement siding which is manufactured by James Hardie.
 Fiber cement planks are formed by combining wood pulp with Portland cement.
 As a result, the planks or individual shingles do an excellent job of mimicking the look of traditional wood siding.
 It is also installed in much the same way as a traditional clapboard or wood siding, as it is nailed directly to your home.

 Vinyl Siding is an invention of the 20th century.
 It has become very popular because it is durable, affordable, and quick to install.
 According to the U.S. Census Bureau, vinyl siding is the most popular home exterior material in America.
 It was installed on 36% of new homes in 2010.
 Unlike fiber cement siding, it is not nailed directly to the side of your home.
 This allows it to expand and contract.
 This makes it an especially popular material in regions with a wide range of seasonal temperatures.